DokaIzk/celo-ethlint/README.md

     npm install -g ethlint
 ```

-This will install Ethlint globally on your system.
-Once Ethlint is installed, you can run it on your smart contracts to identify potential security issues.
+This will install Ethlint on your system.
+Once Ethlint is installed, you can run it on your Smart Contracts to identify potential security issues.

-## Integrating Ethlint with Hardhat
+## Integrating Ethlint with Hardhat:

-Integrating Ethlint with Hardhat is a straightforward process.
-Hardhat is a development environment for Ethereum that provides a testing framework, a task runner, and other tools that make smart contract development easier.
-Hardhat also supports Ethlint out of the box.
+Hardhat is a development environment for Ethereum that provides a testing framework, task runner and other tools that make Smart Contract development easier.

 To integrate Ethlint with Hardhat, we need to install the following packages: